Women in Africa: Notable women

 Ellen Johnson Sirleaf of Liberia was Africa's first woman president.
 Since Sirleaf's election to office, Joyce Banda of Malawi, Ameenah Gurib of Mauritius and Sahle-Work Zewde of Ethiopia have also risen to the presidencies of their respective countries.

 Some other political leaders (in no particular order) are Sylvie Kinigi of Burundi, Luisa Diogo of Mozambique, Agathe Uwilingiyimana of Rwanda, Maria das Neves of Sao Tome and Principe, Aminata Toure of Senegal and Saara Kuugongelwa of Namibia.
 Each has held the office of prime minister of her country.

 In addition to political leaders, African nations boast many female artists, writers, and activists.

-For example: Sao Tome and Principe's lyricist of the national anthem and renowned writer, Alda do Espírito Santo; South African singer and apartheid activist, Miriam Makeba; Nigerian novelist and speaker, Chimamanda Ngozi Adichie; Ethiopian entrepreneur of SoleRebels, Bethlehem Alemu; Nigerien architect, Mariam Kamara; and environmental activist, Wanjira Mathai; Nigerian US-based philanthropist Efe Ukala; Nigerian Architect creative entrepreneur, public speaker and author Tosin Oshinowo.
+For example: Sao Tome and Principe's lyricist of the national anthem and renowned writer, Alda do Espírito Santo; South African singer and apartheid activist, Miriam Makeba; Nigerian novelist and speaker, Chimamanda Ngozi Adichie; Ethiopian entrepreneur of SoleRebels, Bethlehem Alemu; Nigerien architect, Mariam Issoufou; and environmental activist, Wanjira Mathai; Nigerian US-based philanthropist Efe Ukala; Nigerian Architect creative entrepreneur, public speaker and author Tosin Oshinowo.
 In Kenya Wamuyu Gakuru played a role in the Mau Mau rebellion as a fighter for Kenyan independence.

 Namibia made history in 2025 as the first African country to have women in the three top political positions of the country with Netumbo Nandi-Ndaitwah as the President, Lucia Witbooi as the Vice President and Saara Kuugongelwa as Speaker, National Assembly.